John Jay College

 A global leader in educating for justice, John Jay offers a rich liberal arts and professional studies curriculum in a vibrant urban setting.
 During the years they spend at the College, John Jay students investigate both practical and theoretical aspects of the humanities, physical sciences and social sciences.
 It is an interdisciplinary approach that broadens their intellectual horizons and creates a body of knowledge that they may draw upon for the rest of their lives.

 The College has an ethnically diverse student body of more than 15,000 students.
 Most are residents of the Tri-State area who commute directly from their homes or workplaces.
 But many have originally come from much farther away than that.
 John Jay has among the most international and diverse study bodies in the country.
 Enrolled here are individuals from as many as 130 nations.
-The majority are students who plan careers in public service.
+Additionally, John Jay College, named a “Military Friendly College" by G.I.
+Jobs and Military Times magazines, is home to some 500 student-veterans and reservists, more than any other CUNY campus and most colleges in the Northeast.
+The majority of students plan careers in public service.
 An impressive number of John Jay’s alumni have leadership roles in public and private organizations around the world.

 John Jay’s new state-of-the-art building on 59th Street between Tenth and Eleventh Avenues is a 625,000 square foot facility, designed by Skidmore, Owings & Merrill.
 The building serves as a concrete manifestation of John Jay's efforts to solidify its place as the preeminent leader in "educating for justice."

-The 14-story building will for the first time create a cohesive instructional environment and integrate all college functions into a unified city block, creating an academic city within a city, a true urban campus.
-The addition will offer a balance between faculty, student and community needs, which will also serve as an institutional anchor for the expanding Westside neighborhood.
+The 14-story building creates a cohesive instructional environment and integrates all college functions into a unified city block, creating an academic city within a city, a true urban campus.
+The building offers a balance among faculty, student and community needs, which will also serve as an institutional anchor for the expanding Westside neighborhood.

 The strength, reputation and vitality of the College are embodied in the commitment to academic excellence maintained by its faculty, many of whom are recognized experts in their fields.
 They conduct critical research in areas such as violent behavior, DNA analysis, drug abuse trends, child aggression, sexual abuse, eyewitness reliability, criminal law, police methods and crime reduction strategy.